aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 ⎕SE.Tatin.GetMyUCMDsFolder''
 ```

-Note that this folder is created by the Dyalog APL installer under Windows but it won't exist under Linux and Mac-OS in versions prior to 19.0, so you need to create the folder yourself on non-Windows platform.
+Note that this folder is created by the Dyalog APL installer under Windows but it won't exist under Linux and Mac OS in versions before 19.0, so you need to create the folder yourself on non-Windows platform.

 Any newly started instance of Dyalog 18.0 or later will now come with the Tatin user commands.